aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 The `Catch` parameter in the `FaceDetection` state can match custom error types thrown by the AWS Lambda function and change the flow of the execution based on the error type caught.

-1. Replace the `REPLACE_WITH_FaceDetectionFunctionArn` in the JSON with the ARN of the face detection AWS Lambda function
+1. Replace the `REPLACE_WITH_FaceDetectionFunctionArn` in the JSON with the ARN of the face detection AWS Lambda function.
 	> To find the ARN of the face detection AWS Lambda function, in the AWS CloudFormation Console, go to the `wildrydes-step-module-resources` stack, look in the **Outputs** section for `FaceDetectionFunctionArn`)

 1. Replace the `REPLACE_WITH_NotificationPlaceholderFunctionArn` in the JSON with the ARN of the AWS Lambda function that mocks sending user notifications.
 	> To find the ARN of the mock notification AWS Lambda function, in the AWS CloudFormation Console, go to the `wildrydes-step-module-resources` stack, look in the **Outputs** section for `NotificationPlaceholderFunctionArn`)

-1. From the AWS Management Console, choose **Services** then select **Step Functions**
+1. From the AWS Management Console, choose **Services** then select **Step Functions**.

 1. You might see the Get Started page if you have not used AWS Step Functions before.
 If that's the case, click **Get Started**, it should lead you to the page to create a new state machine.
 Otherwise, click the **Create a State Machine** button.

-1. Type `RiderPhotoProcessing-1` for the state machine name
+1. Type `RiderPhotoProcessing-1` for the state machine name.

-1. Paste in the JSON from your `rider-photo-state-machine.json` file into the **Code** editor portion
+1. Paste in the JSON from your `rider-photo-state-machine.json` file into the **Code** editor portion.

 1. You can click on the &#x21ba; sign next to **Preview** to visualize the workflow: